 Is my company covered by the guaranty association?

 The guaranty association provides coverage to owners of covered policies issued by member insurers (life, health, and annuity insurers licensed to write business in the state).
 To determine if a company is licensed to write business in Maine, you may call the Bureau of Insurance at 800-300-5000.
 The Bureau maintains complete and current records of all insurance companies licensed to do business in Maine.
 Information about companies licensed to write insurance in Maine may also be obtained from the Bureau’s Web site.

 What happens if the benefits promised in my policy are greater than the coverage limits provided by the guaranty association?

 Guaranty associations, in conjunction with the Receiver, may be able to negotiate a transfer of a company’s policies, up to the amount of the guaranty association benefit limits, to a financially sound insurer.
 If an association administers claims against the policy and the benefit limits are reached, any claim in excess of that limit may be submitted as a policyholder-level claim against the estate of the failed insurance company, and the contract holder may receive distributions as the company’s assets are liquidated by the Receiver.

+NOTE: This information is not intended as legal advice, and no liability is assumed in connection with its use.
 The applicable state guaranty association statute is the controlling authority, regardless of any information presented on this site.
 Users should seek advice from a qualified attorney and should not rely on this compilation when considering any questions relating to guaranty association coverage.